 LASIK can reduce the need for reading glasses with Monovision but there may be occasions when reading glasses are necessary.
 With Monovision correction, one eye is corrected for distance vision and the other eye is corrected for near vision.
 During your free LASIK Consultation, your doctor can demonstrate what Monovision would look like based on your prescription.

 Will I be able to blink my eye during the procedure?

-No. A painless device is used to hold your eyelids open, which will prevent you from blinking.
+No. A painless device is used to hold your eyelids open which will prevent you from blinking.
 The entire procedure only takes a few minutes per eye, so discomfort is minimal.
-Our Contoura™ Vision technology also has eye tracking software that controls the laser at a speed 5 times faster than your eye movement, ensuring no issues during eye movement during your procedure.
+Our Contoura™ Vision technology also has eye-tracking software that controls the laser at a speed 5 times faster than your eye movement, ensuring no issues connected to eye movement during your procedure.

 What if I move my eye?